 Austin is a tiny borough located in the state of Pennsylvania.
-With a population of 474 people and just one neighborhood, Austin is the 989th largest community in Pennsylvania.
-Austin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 467 people and just one neighborhood, Austin is the 989th largest community in Pennsylvania.
+Austin has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-When you are in Austin, you'll notice that it is more blue-collar than most other communities in America.
-36.40% of Austin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Austin is a blue-collar town, with 36.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Austin is a borough of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Austin who work in office and administrative support (22.81%), management occupations (10.96%), and healthcare suport services (5.70%).

-Austin is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Austin does not have a public transit system used by locals to get to and from work.

 Austin ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.94% of people over 25 have a college degree.